yuritiago/snakegame/README.md

 # snakegame
-Repository for snake game in python lenguage with pygames.
+Repository for snake game in python lenguage, with pygames.